bioly230/WWSI-_programming-_basics/first_semester_C++/Fundamentals_of_Programming,_First_Semester.md

 ### Next, I analyze the code written during the classes.

 This program is a calculator.
-It is used for converting temperature given in degrees Fahrenheit to temperature given in degrees Celsius.
+It is used for converting temperature given in Fahrenheit to temperature given in Celsius.

 ```
 //podstawy programowania 08.10/23 CWICZENIA